ezekg/xo/README.md

 #  Hi, Bob!
 ```

+When you create a regular expression, wrapping a subexpression in parenthesis `(...)`
+creates a new _capturing group_, numbered from left to right in order of opening
+parenthesis.
+Submatch `$0` is the match of the entire expression, submatch `$1`
+the match of the first parenthesized subexpression, and so on.
+These capturing
+groups are what `xo` works with.

 With that, what if the input string _forgot_ to specify a greeting, but we, desiring
 to be polite, still wanted to say "Hello"?
 Well, that sounds like a great job for
 a [fallback value](#fallback-values)!
 Let's update the example a little bit,